shahsanju/the_ad_was_never_random/The_Ad_Was_Never_Random.md

 ---

-*Written by Sanjana Shah — a software engineer who got a little too curious about a Prime Video Ad break.*
+*Written by Sanjana Shah — a Software Engineer who got a little too curious about a Prime Video Ad break.*